WeaselMicu/Comment-Bot/README.md

 # Anecbotal Comment Bot
-This repository contains the code to run a News Bot on Twitter that shares anecdotes.
+This repository contains the code to run a News Bot on Twitter that shares anecdotes from news article comment sections.
 It's being open sourced as a reference implementation for other news bots that listen and respond on Twitter.
-Currently, we have versions that use different commenting systems that live on different branches:
-- [AnecbotalNYT](https://twitter.com/anecbotalnyt) configured example that lives on [Anecbotal_NYT](https) branch using the NYT bespoke comments systems
-- [__TestB0t__](https://twitter.com/__TestB0t__) configured example that lives on [Anecbotal_Disqus](https) branch using the Disqus commenting system, tweeting from NPR's `npr-news` Disqus forum. [__TestB0t__](https://twitter.com/__TestB0t__) is not running currently, but exists with an example of a `.png` output.
+Currently, the bot can access NYT comments (Waiting to be updated: NYT comments system just changed!!), and Disqus comments.
 We hope to expand this is the future to include configurations for other comment systems such as LiveFyre and Facebook.
+The `bot.conf` file will be configured differently depending on which comments system you want to access.

+- [AnecbotalNYT](https://twitter.com/anecbotalnyt) twitter bot is currently running, configured to access the NYT bespoke comments systems
+- [TestB0t](https://twitter.com/__TestB0t__) is configured to use the Disqus commenting system, with some tweets from NPR's `npr-news` Disqus forum.
+[TestB0t](https://twitter.com/__TestB0t__) is not running currently.

 For more information on News Bots see the following article:
 - T. Lokot and N. Diakopoulos.
 News Bots: Automating News and Information Dissemination on Twitter.
 Digital Journalism.
 2016.
 [PDF](http://www.nickdiakopoulos.com/wp-content/uploads/2011/07/newsbots_final.pdf)

 This project makes extensive use of the code from the [CommentIQ repository](https://github.com/comp-journalism/commentIQ), but has been repurposed.

-### Editorial Transparency
+## Editorial Transparency
 In addition to full source code transparency for the bot, a more accessible version that describes the key aspects of the bot is provided here.

 The goal of Anecbotal is to find interesting anecdotes from comments made on a news article and make them more visible to people tweeting about those stories on Twitter.
 The hope is that some of the more thoughtful personal stories and opinions that people make in the comments can be interesting and engaging content on Twitter as well.

 [Nick Diakopoulos](http://www.nickdiakopoulos.com) [@ndiakopoulos](http://www.twitter.com/ndiakopoulos) from the Computational Journalism Lab at the University of Maryland is the author of AnecbotalNYT, and [@_JAStark](https://twitter.com/_jastark) who is a postdoc in the lab wrote the Disqus implementation.
 The bot itself tweets autonomously once run.
 There is no additional human filtering or oversight of the bot.

-The Disqus part of this bot was written at OpenNews (Mozilla Foundation) Code Convening Austin 2016 as part of Bot Week (insert links to bot week source)
+The Disqus part of this bot was written at OpenNews (Mozilla Foundation) Code Convening Austin 2016 as part of [Bot Week](https://source.opennews.org/en-US/articles/when-bots-get-together-part-2/).

 **Input Data**